-Life Plan
+Life Insurance

+This can be referred to as Yearly Renewable Term and/or Additional Death Cover depending on when it was issued.
 We pay a lump sum in the event of death or diagnosis of a Terminal Illness or if you meet the relevant criteria for any of the optional benefits selected.